kazuhiro1999/Automatic-Evaluation-of-Dance-Movements/README.md

 # Automatic-Evaluation-of-Dance-Movements
   Comming Soon

-# 3D Dance Motion and Evaluation Dataset for Performance Analysis
+# 3D Dance Motion and Evaluation Dataset
+  We created Dataset for Dance Performance Analysis
-  We published Dataset that includes dance videos, motions and evaluations.
+  Dataset includes videos, motions and evaluations.
   Subjects are students from elementary school to university who are learning dance at a dance studio.

   Videos are not available now.